tronprotocol/wallet-cli/README.md

 memo1
 > The memo of this note, up to 512 bytes, can be set to null if not needed

+timeout
+> The timeout seconds of the transaction, you can ignore it or set it to a value which should bigger than 0

 Example: